dmleong/manager-resources/templates/first-1-on-1-ics.md

 # 1:1 Agenda

-### Where are you presently at in your career?
+* Where are you presently at in your career?
-- Notes
+* What movitates you?

-### What do you want to work on more?
+* What do you want to work on more?
-- Notes

-### What is your working style?
+* What is your working style?
 How much information do you need in order to make a decision?
 How many projects do you like to balance at once?
-- Notes

-### What causes you stress?
+* What causes you stress?
-- Notes

-### What do you like from your manager?
+* What do you like from your manager?
-- Notes

-### What do you not like from your manager?
+* What do you not like from your manager?
-- Notes

-### How do you like to receive praise?
+* How do you like to receive praise?
-- Notes

 ### Links
 - [Manager README](https://github.com/dmleong/manager-resources )